MorningFrog/urdf-visualizer/README.md

 - Visualization of URDF and Xacro files
 - Switch the display of visual and/or collision
 - Visualize joint and/or link coordinate systems
-- Display the joint name when hovering the mouse
+- Display the joint and link names when hovering the mouse
 - Drag and control joint angles
-- Measure distance, angle or area
+- Measure coordinates, distance, angle or area
 - multilingual support: English, Simplified Chinese
   > If you need more language support, you can raise it in the issue of the repository